mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 A similar issue arises if a restaurant crosses multiple categories and happens to traverse multiple races.
 What if a restaurant serves both Asian and Mexican food or is some kind of modern fusion between the two?
 In those cases, those restaurants were considered to exist in *both* categories.
 Therefore, some of the data in each zip code may appear to show more than 1,000 restaurants total, but this is merely an artifact of the classification done.
 One may ask why such a choice was made, to consider a restaurant in more than one race.
 To answer that, we look back at our existing question, whether cuisine correlates to race.
 If a restaurant crosses into more than one racial type, an assumption was made (may be presumptuous) that each racial type represented would be equally likely to eat at the restaurant, and that the restaurant panders to each of those races.

-With those considerations resolves, the Yelp API was scraped for the 50 zip codes discussed previously.
+With those considerations resolves, the Yelp API was scraped for the 90 zip codes discussed previously.
 The results were then processed and cataloged into the races discussed in the above section and the results tallied up.
 Again, given the possibility of multiple races being assigned to a single restaurant, some zip codes may have more than 1000 data points.

-## Graphs and Data
+## Initial Graphs and Data

 Let's first look directly at some of the data gathered.
 We can compare the data across two major dimensions, the zip codes and race.
-We begin by examining the differences between the 50 zip codes used, to get an overview of what we are looking at.
+We begin by examining the differences between the 90 zip codes used, to get an overview of what we are looking at.

 ### Per-ZIP-Code Comparison